Best holiday rental deals in Maui

 Holiday Home Availability Information in Maui

 The availability graph shows the percentage of available rentals in Maui.
 The week with the highest booking rate is in December (22/12 - 29/12).
 Only 6 of the rentals are still available.
 It is easier to find a rental in a week of July (27/07 - 03/08), as only 18% of the accommodations are booked.

 The Weather in Maui

-You can see our climate diagram above.
-The highest average temperatures are in the month of August.
+The above is a climate diagram for Maui.
+August is the warmest month in Maui with average maximum temperatures of 32°.
 On the other hand, you could have temperatures dropping under 18° in February.
 The rainiest month is August while the driest month is October.